A platform that aims to connect and empower

 As a woman with T1D, I recognized that the community lacked a space for women to have intimate and unfiltered dialogue about the challenges of living with this chronic condition.
 My solution is Applejuice, a platform with a mission to connect, celebrate, and empower the community of women with T1D.
 Applejuice is open-ended and always evolving, but it currently takes the form of a print magazine and online community.

-voices of women with T1D
+women with T1D

 Applejuice magazine is published quarterly, fueled by submissions of women with T1D.
 The magazine is filled with a wide variety of content, spanning topics such as mental health, relationships, and body image through the lens of T1D.

 The print magazine exists as a way for women to feel connected to other women of T1D.
 The experience of receiving the magazine in the mail and flipping through it feels tangible and personal.
 Additionally, it aims to inspire the women reading it to take the time to reflect on their own experiences with diabetes, submit to the magazine, and contribute to the Applejuice community.